dotnet/docs-aspire/docs/extensibility/custom-resources.md

 - `SmtpEndpoint`: <xref:Aspire.Hosting.ApplicationModel.EndpointReference> type.
 - `ConnectionStringExpression`: <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> type.

-These types are among several which are used throughout .NET Aspire to represent configuration data, which isn't finalized until the .NET Aspire application is either run or published to the cloud via a tool such as [Azure Developer CLI (`azd`)](/azure/developer/azure-developer-cli/overview).
+These types are among several which are used throughout .NET Aspire to represent configuration data, which isn't finalized until the .NET Aspire project is either run or published to the cloud via a tool such as [Azure Developer CLI (`azd`)](/azure/developer/azure-developer-cli/overview).

 The fundamental problem that these types help to solve, is deferring resolution of concrete configuration information until _all_ the information is available.